Wolfgang Haas: Archbishop of Vaduz

 In October 2021, Haas announced that Vaduz would not participate in the worldwide program of synods by holding one of its own.
 He called the process complex and said it might prove ideological.
 He said communication in the archdiocese was easy and available, and that his listening as a bishop did not require long debates.
 A local theologian and critic of Haas called this characterization "a pure lie".
 A local organization of Catholics initiated its own synod instead.
+In response, some local Catholics formed the Association for an Open Church to conduct their own version of a synod.

-In June 2022, Haas refused to participate in the annual confirmation mass and dinner with local officials in Schaan, because the town was hosting Lichtenstein's first gay pride march the day before.
+In June 2022, Haas refused to participate in the annual confirmation Mass and dinner with local officials in Schaan, because the town was hosting Liechtenstein's first gay pride march the day before.

+After parliament passed a motion asking the government to draft legislation to legalize same-sex marriage, Haas announced in December 2022 that he would cancel a Mass traditionally held on New Year's Day at the opening session of parliament.
+Haas said same-sex marriage "runs counter to natural sensibility, to natural law in accordance with reason and, in particular, to the Christian concept of the human being".

-There has even been speculation that with Haas due to tender his resignation in 2023 the archdiocese might disappear, given that it was created for him and is extremely small, isolated from national bishops organizations.
+There was speculation that with Haas due to tender his resignation in 2023 the archdiocese might disappear, given that it was created for him and is extremely small, isolated from national bishops organizations.
+Hereditary Prince Alois has expressed his hope that the archdiocese continue to exist and criticized Haas' decision to cancel the annual Mass for the opening of parliament.
+Archbishop Paul Gallagher of the Vatican's Secretariat of State indicated during an April 2023 visit to Vaduz that the archdiocese would continue to exist.

+Pope Francis accepted Haas' resignation as archbishop of Vaduz on 20 September 2023, naming Bishop Benno Elbs of Feldkirch, a neighboring diocese in Austria, as apostolic administrator of Vaduz.
+Haas has announced he will not speak to the media and plans to retire to the monastery of Schellenberg in Liechtenstein.